Performance Management Skills: The Ultimate Guide for Leaders

 Providing Constructive Feedback

-Regular, actionable feedback is the lifeblood of performance improvement.
-Leaders need to deliver feedback that is specific, timely, and focused on behavior rather than personality.
-This is where Effective Feedback Techniques become paramount.
+Regular, actionable feedback is the lifeblood of performance improvement and employee development.
+Effective leaders deliver feedback that is specific, timely, balanced, and focused on observable behaviors and their impact, rather than personal attributes.
+This approach transforms feedback from a potentially demotivating experience into a powerful tool for growth.
+Mastering Effective Feedback Techniques is crucial:

-• Be Timely: Deliver feedback as close to the event as possible.
+• Be Timely: Provide feedback as close to the event as possible to ensure relevance and impact.
+Don’t wait for a formal review.

 Coaching and Development